amul-agrawal/Precog-Recruitment-tasks/README.md

 # Precog-Recruitment-tasks
-Tasks for recruitment of precog iiitd, 2020.
+Tasks for recruitment of precog IIIT Delhi, 2020.